Daniel Rostén

-Daniel Rostén is a Swedish black metal vocalist, guitarist, and bassist, known as the frontman for Funeral Mist and singer/guitarist of Triumphator under the stage name Arioch, and for having been the vocalist for renowned Swedish black metal band Marduk since 2004 under the stage name Mortuus.
+Daniel Hans Johan Rostén (born 1977) is a Swedish black metal vocalist, guitarist, and bassist, known as the frontman for Funeral Mist and singer/guitarist of Triumphator under the stage name Arioch, and for having been the vocalist for renowned Swedish black metal band Marduk since 2004 under the stage name Mortuus.
 He is also a professional graphic designer.

 Biography

 Early years (1994–2004)

 Daniel Rostén in 1993 had a solo band called Winds but never released anything and would later dissolve the project.
 Rostén joined Funeral Mist under the "Arioch" pseudonym as bassist in the summer of 1994, before the band's first demo recordings.
 Once all old members left, Rostén led the band and recorded the second demo Havoc in summer/autumn 1996 with the new drummer Necromorbus (Tore Stjerna).
 With Necromorbus, Rostén would also record and release the EP Devilry in 1998 through Shadow Records.
 Rostén would later bring guitarist Nachash to record Salvation, Funeral Mist's debut album, which was released through Norma Evangelium Diaboli in 2003, Funeral Mist has been signed to that label ever since.
 Arioch also played guitar and sung in Triumphator in the 1990s and contributed the lyrics to the French band Antaeus' song Sanctus, released on De Principii Evangelikum in 2002.
 Rostén and his social circle were notorious in the Stockholm metal scene in the late 1990s and early 2000s due to their antisocial activities.

 Rostén runs Holy Poison Design, a graphic design company which has done artwork for a variety of black metal artists, most notably Teitanblood, Ofermod and Behemoth, as well as being Marduk's in-house graphic artist for their albums' artworks and merchandise since 2007.